⚙️ Input validation

 External (aka controlled) validation

-props can accept four external validation states: pristine
+validation props can accept four external validation states: pristine, valid, error and inProgress.

 //import {InputText} from 'koval-ui'; function Example(props) { return ( <div style={{width: 188}}> <InputText validation="error" /> </div> ); }